 Tenants and landlords who don’t fall under the Scheme

-Commercial tenants who have been impacted by coronavirus but don’t fall under the Scheme (e.g. small business owners of pubs, clubs and hotels) are encouraged to contact their landlord to discuss their situation and negotiate rent relief, as guided by the Australian Government’s Mandatory Code of Conduct for commercial tenancies to support SMEs affected by coronavirus.
+Some commercial tenants may not be eligible for the Scheme’s supports where they don’t meet the requirements of the regulations (e.g. some small business owners of pubs, clubs and hotels).
+Commercial tenants who have been impacted by coronavirus but don’t fall under the Scheme are encouraged to contact their landlord to discuss their situation and negotiate rent relief, as guided by the Australian Government’s Mandatory Code of Conduct for commercial tenancies to support SMEs affected by coronavirus.

 If an agreement cannot be reached, the tenant or landlord can apply for free mediation with the VSBC to help resolve their rent dispute.